 Noise from motor vehicles

-The level of permissible noise that can be emitted from a motor vehicle is set out in the Environment Protection (Vehicle Emissions) Regulations 2013 (Vic).
 The regulations also specify the procedure whereby noise emissions are to be tested.
-Noise standards for trucks, buses and motorcycles are also set out in Part 3 of the regulations.
+Noise standards for trucks, buses and motorcycles are also set out in Division 3 of Part 5.6 of the regulations.

 Local Government Act